jpcre2/jpcre2/doxy/doxydoc.md

 Option | Details
 ------ | ------
-`jp::NONE` | This is the default option.
+`jpcre2::NONE` | This is the default option.
 Equivalent to 0 (zero).
-`jp::FIND_ALL` | This option will do a global matching if passed during matching.
-The same can be achieved by passing the 'g' modifier with `jp::RegexMatch::setModifier()` function.
+`jpcre2::FIND_ALL` | This option will do a global matching if passed during matching.
+The same can be achieved by passing the 'g' modifier with `jpcre2::RegexMatch::setModifier()` function.
-`jp::JIT_COMPILE` | This is same as passing the `S` modifier during pattern compilation.
+`jpcre2::JIT_COMPILE` | This is same as passing the `S` modifier during pattern compilation.

 ## PCRE2 options {#pcre2-options}